KratosMultiphysics/KratosSalomePlugin/README.md

 In this mode the plugin extends the Salome GUI by using the [python plugin functionalities](https://docs.salome-platform.org/9/gui/GUI/using_pluginsmanager.html#) that Salome provides.
 It is purely Python based, which means that Salome does not have to be compiled.
 It is sufficient to install Salome as explained [here](documentation/install_salome.md) and set up the plugin by following the instructions in the [Setup section](#Setup).

 - **TUI mode**\
-Besides creating models through the GUI, Salome also provides a way of creating models through scripting in Python,  by exposing the C++ API to Python (Kratos works the same way).
+In addition to creating models through the GUI, Salome also provides a way of creating models through scripting in Python,  by exposing the C++ API to Python (Kratos works the same way).
 Salome examples can be found [here](https://www.salome-platform.org/user-section/tui-examples).\
 It is very suitable e.g. for creating models with different levels mesh refinements, see [this example](tui_examples/flow_cylinder).
 Two ways of executing the TUI-scripts exist:
     - The Salome GUI offers to load TUI-scripts directly with `File/Load Script ...`.
 This will execute the script while loading it.
 It is recommended to use this only for small models, since the output cannot be controlled as good as with the second option.